opdev/disconnectedOCPdemo/README.md

 1. **Set Up the Bastion Server**:
    - The bastion server functions as a secure gateway linking your local network to the OpenShift cluster.
 Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/bastion-server-installation.md).

-2. **Set Up the Mirror Server**:
+2. **Set Up the Mirror Server:**
-   - This server hosts the Quay repository and mirrors needed resources, making them available to the OpenShift environment.Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/mirror-server-installation.md).
+- The mirror server hosts the Quay repository and mirrors essential resources, providing them to the OpenShift environment.
+Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/mirror-server-installation.md).

 3. **Set Up the Quay Repository**:
    - Configure the private Quay repository on the mirror server to manage OpenShift images.Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/quay-registry-installation.md).